 11. Use a cooler for extra fridge space.

-If I haven’t already stressed this enough through above tips, Holiday dinners creates massive SPACE issues.
+If I haven’t already stressed this enough through the above tips, Holiday dinners create massive SPACE issues.
 If you are still running out of space to put everything, get real thrifty and bring out the cooler for extra pre-dinner storage.

-12. Use aluminium foil as a roasting rack.
+12. Use aluminum foil as a roasting rack.

-People use roasting racks to hold the bird above the aluminium foil rack instead of spending a bunch of money on a wire.
-Twist the aluminium foil to form a rope-like form, then arrange the ‘rope’ underneath the bird, so that your turkey is slightly elevated.
+People use roasting racks to hold the bird above the aluminum foil rack instead of spending a bunch of money on a wire.
+Twist the aluminum foil to form a rope-like form, then arrange the ‘rope’ underneath the bird, so that your turkey is slightly elevated.
 Voila!
-You can also create circulation by placing the turkey on a bed of halved onions, carrots and celery.
+You can also create circulation by placing the turkey on a bed of halved onions, carrots, and celery.